top of page

 UCAT Score Expectations for Top UK Universities

 • King’s College London: Candidates who progress to the interview will generally be in the top 20% of UCAT scores and be in SJT Bands 1-3.
-Till 2025 entry, the UCAT was scored out of 3600, and international students with a score of 3100+ received interview calls from KCL.
+Till 2025 entry (students who appeared for UCAT in 2024 and started college in 2025), the UCAT was scored out of 3600, and international students with a score of 3100+ received interview calls from KCL.
 The scores of admitted students would be somewhat higher, at around 3200+.
-Since the UCAT is now scored out of 2700, it is expected that students with scores of 2300 and above may get an interview call.
-Given KCL’s Competitiveness, the scores of admitted students are likely to be 2420+.
+With the UCAT scored out of 2700 for 2026 entry, UK students with scores of 2200 and above and international students with scores above 2300 got interview calls for 2026 entry.
+Given KCL’s competitiveness, the same trends are expected to continue in UCAT 2026 for students starting college in 2027.

 • University College London: UCL considers all subtests but gives considerable attention to the Situational Judgment Test to evaluate applicants' understanding of real-world scenarios and ethical considerations.
-In 2024, international students with a score of 3060+ received interview calls from UCL.
+For UCAT 2024 (2025 entry), international students with a score of 3060+ received interview calls from UCL.
 The scores of admitted students would be somewhat higher, at around 3200+.
-For 2025, UCAT scores above 2290 (out of 2700) are expected to be shortlisted for the interview, and admitted students’ scores are projected to be higher, likely 2400+.
+For UCAT 2025 (which is 2026 entry), UCAT scores above 2150 for UK students and 2300 for international students received interview calls.
+Similar trend is expected for 2026 UCAT for students who will start their college in 2027.

 • Verbal Reasoning (44 questions, 22 minutes)This section tests how well you understand written information, like medical reports.
 You’ll read 11 passages and answer 44 multiple-choice questions.
 Know the format to manage your 22 minutes well—aim for 1–2 minutes per passage.
 Practice regularly with UCAT question banks to get used to the passages, like health articles.
 Skim to get the main idea and scan for keywords to answer faster.
 Focus on understanding the passage’s key points, not assumptions.
 Time management is key: don’t double-check answers unless you’re unsure, and flag tough questions to return to later.
 After practicing, review your mistakes to improve.